Steven Horsford: Early life and education

 Horsford was born and raised in Las Vegas, Nevada.
 His mother, Pamela Horsford, came to the U.S. from Trinidad in her teens and gave birth to him when she was 17.
 While attending Ed W. Clark High School in Las Vegas, Horsford worked at Pizza Hut and at a veterinarian's office, where he cleaned kennels after hours.

 When Horsford was 19, his father, Gary Shelton, was killed.
 One report states that Shelton "was shot and killed at work by a man who had tried to rob the store" in North Las Vegas at which he worked as a cook, while another report says he "was killed in a drug incident".
 After his father's death, Horsford temporarily returned home from the University of Nevada, Reno, where he had been studying political science and communications.
 He returned to college the next year.
 Horsford received a degree from the University of Nevada, Reno, in 2014.

 Business career

 Horsford was CEO of the Culinary Training Academy, a job training program.
 He also served on the Southern Nevada Workforce Investment Board.
 In 1996, he began working at R&R Partners in Las Vegas.

 Nevada Senate

 Elections

 In 2004, incumbent Democratic State Senator Joe Neal, from Clark County's 4th Senate district, decided to retire to run for a seat on the Clark County Commission.
 Horsford ran and defeated Republican Mabel Florence Lucier, 72%–28%.
-He became the fourth African American to serve as a state senator since the Nevada legislature first convened in 1864.
+He became the fourth African American to serve as a Nevada state senator.
 In 2008, he was reelected to a second term with 74% of the vote.